arthurmnb/Dynamic-Nelson-Siegel-no-mercado-brasileiro/README.md

 ENGLISH

-This repository contains code for the generation of the posteriori distribution of the variables and parameters of the dynamic Nelson-Siegel model.
+This repository contains the codes for the generation of the posteriori distribution of the variables and parameters of the dynamic Nelson-Siegel model.

 The file "Modelo Nelson e Siegel Dinamico versão normal.R" is a R routine that generates 5,000 samples of the posteriori distribution of the gaussian dynamic Nelson-Siegel model originally proposed by Diebold and Li after 100,000 iteractions.